swcarpentry/DEPRECATED-bc/novice/r/02-func-R.md

 #### Key Points

-* Define a function using `fname <- function(...params...)`.
+* Define a function using `fname <- function(...args...)`.
 * The body of a function should be surrounded by curly braces (`{}`).
 * Call a function using `fname(...values...)`.
-* Each time a function is called, a new stack frame is created on the [call stack](../../gloss.html#call-stack) to hold its parameters and local variables.
+* Each time a function is called, a new stack frame is created on the [call stack](../../gloss.html#call-stack) to hold its arguments and local variables.
 * R looks for variables in the current stack frame before looking for them at the top level.
 * Use `help(thing)` to view help for something.
 * Put comments at the beginning of functions to provide help for that function.
 * Annotate your code!
-* Specify default values for parameters when defining a function using `name = value` in the parameter list.
+* Specify default values for arguments when defining a function using `name = value` in the argument list.
-* Parameters can be passed by matching based on name, by position, or by omitting them (in which case the default value is used).
+* arguments can be passed by matching based on name, by position, or by omitting them (in which case the default value is used).

 #### Next Steps